oguzhan-yilmaz/my-notebook/linux/2-Basics.md

 ## Linux Directory Hierarchy Essentials

+File System Standard assumes that the operating system underlying an FHS-compliant file system supports the same basic security features found in most UNIX filesystems.

+- "Shareable" files are those that can be stored on one host and used on others.
+"Unshareable" files are those that are not shareable.
+For example, the files in user home directories are shareable whereas device lock files are not.

+- "Static" files include binaries, libraries, documentation files and other files that do not change without system administrator intervention.
+"Variable" files are files that are not static.

 ![Dir Hierarchy](./images/directory-hierarchy.PNG)

+**/bin**
-**/bin**  Contains executables including most of the basic Unix commands.
+- Contains executables including most of the basic Unix commands.
 Most of the programs in /bin are in binary format.

+**/dev**
-**/dev**  Contains device files.
+- Contains device files.

+**/etc**
-**/etc**  This core system configuration directory (pronounced EHT-see) contains the user password, boot, device, networking, and other setup files.
+- This core system configuration directory (pronounced EHT-see) contains the user password, boot, device, networking, and other setup files.
 Many items in /etc are specific to the machine’s hardware.

+- These config files must be static and can not be executable.

+- **/etc/X11**
+    - /etc/X11 is the location for all X11 host-specific configuration.
+This directory is necessary to allow local control if /usr is mounted read only

+**/home**
-**/home**  Holds personal directories for regular users.
+- Holds personal directories for regular users.

+**/lib**
-**/lib**  This directory holds library files containing code that executables can use.
+- This directory holds library files containing code that executables can use.
 There are two types of libraries: static and shared.
 The /lib directory __should contain only shared libraries__, but other lib directories, such as /usr/lib, contain both varieties as well as other auxiliary files.

+**/proc**
-**/proc**  Provides system statistics through a browsable directory-and-file interface.
+- Provides system statistics through a browsable directory-and-file interface.
 Much of the /proc subdirectory structure on Linux is unique, but many other Unix variants have similar features.
-The /proc directory contains information about currently running processes as well as some kernel parameters.
+- The /proc directory contains information about currently running processes as well as some kernel parameters.

+**/sys**
-**/sys**  This directory is similar to /proc in that it provides a device and system interface.
+- This directory is similar to /proc in that it provides a device and system interface.

+**/sbin**
-**/sbin**  The place for system executables.
+- The place for system executables.
 Programs in /sbin directories relate to system management, so regular users usually do not have /sbin components in their command paths.
-Many of the utilities found here will not work if you’re not running them as root
+- Many of the utilities found here will not work if you’re not running them as root

+**/tmp**
-**/tmp**  A storage area for smaller, temporary files that you don’t care much about. __Any user may read to and write from /tmp__, but the user may not have permission to access another user’s files there. __If something is extremely important, don’t put it in /tmp__ because most distributions clear /tmp when the machine boots and some even remove its old files periodically.
+- A storage area for smaller, temporary files that you don’t care much about. __Any user may read to and write from /tmp__, but the user may not have permission to access another user’s files there.
+- __If something is extremely important, don’t put it in /tmp__ because most distributions clear /tmp when the machine boots and some even remove its old files periodically.

+**/usr**
-**/usr**  Although pronounced “user,” this subdirectory has no user files.
+- Although pronounced “user,” this subdirectory has no user files.
 Instead, __it contains a large directory hierarchy, including the bulk of the Linux system__.
 Many of the directory names in /usr are the same as those in the root directory (like /usr/bin and /usr/lib), and they hold the same type of files.

-(The reason that the root directory does not contain the complete system is primarily historic—in the past, it was to keep space requirements low for the root.)
+- (The reason that the root directory does not contain the complete system is primarily historic—in the past, it was to keep space requirements low for the root.)

+**/var**
-**/var**  The variable subdirectory, where programs record runtime information.
+- The variable subdirectory, where programs record runtime information.
 System logging, user tracking, caches, and other files that system programs create and manage are here.
 (You’ll notice a /var/tmp directory here, but the system doesn’t wipe it on boot.)

-**/**